CSB5/GERMS_16S_pipeline/README.md

 ## Tip

 If you want to first see what the pipeline would do, call `S16_V2.py` with `--no-run`.
 Then check the created files (see above).

+To print all commands that would be run, use:

+    snakemake -s snake.make --configfile conf.json -n -p

 To get a graphical representation of the workflow, run (from the output directory):

     snakemake -s snake.make --configfile conf.json --dag --forceall | dot -Tpdf > dag.pdf